 The importance of clean litter boxes

-Maintaining a hygienic litter box is essential.
+It’s also essential to mention here that maintaining a clean litter box is essential.
+That involves cleaning your cat’s litter box daily and choosing the right litter for them.
 There’s no point in trying any of the solutions listed above if you aren’t keeping the litter box as clean as possible.

-Cats are sensitive to smells, so ensure you’re using the right cat litter that suits your cat’s preference.
-Some cats prefer non-clumping litter, while others prefer clumping litter, so experiment with different types.
+Cats are sensitive to smells, so ensure you’re using the right cat litter that suits your cat’s preference and effectively controls odor.
+Some cats prefer non-clumping litter, while others prefer clumping litter, so experiment with different types – fixing the issue could be as simple as changing litter.
+Check out our rundown of the best cat litters for odor control to choose the best option for your cat.

-How to Use Scent-Deterrent Plants to Deter Cats from Pooping in the House
+How to Use Plants to Deter Cats from Pooping in the House

-Some examples of scent deterrents include the coleus canina (scaredy cat plant), lavender (Lavandula angustifolia), rosemary (Rosmarinus officinalis), and catmint (Nepeta cataria).
-These plants emit strong smells that most cats find repulsive.
+Some examples of scent deterrent plants include the coleus canina (scaredy cat plant), lavender (Lavandula angustifolia), rosemary (Rosmarinus officinalis), and catmint (Nepeta cataria).
+These plants emit strong smells that many cats find repulsive.

-You can strategically place plant-based deterrents in areas where cats are prone to poop.
+By strategically placing plant deterrents in areas where cats are prone to poop, you can deter them from doing so.
 For example, you can place lavender or rosemary plants near window sills, doorways, or in particular spaces where you’ve noticed your cat going.

-There are pros and cons when using scent deterrents.
-On the positive side, they are generally affordable, effective, and attractive, adding beauty to your home and garden while keeping your cat from pooping in unwanted areas.
-However, some deterrents might attract bees and other insects.
-They might also not be available in your region, or your cat may not be as strongly deterred as some of the other home remedies.
+But there are pros and cons when using plants as scent deterrents.
+On the positive side, they are generally affordable and attractive, adding beauty to your home and garden while keeping your cat from pooping in unwanted areas.
+However, some plants might attract bees and other insects.
+They might also not be available in your region, or your cat may not be as strongly deterred as some of the other home remedies as the scents aren’t as concentrated.

 How Often Should I Reapply Scent Deterrents?